 - Knives or weapons

 - Alcohol

 - Illegal drugs

 - Stolen items

 - Tobacco and cigarette papers

 - Fireworks

-- Pornographic images
+- · Pornographic images

-• Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil)
+- Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil)

+- Mobile phones are prohibited for all children.
+As part of transition to secondary school, Year

+6 pupils are allowed to bring phones into school under the following conditions:

+- School and parental permission has been given

+- They are handed in to a member of staff on arrival at school

+- Are not used on the school premises under any conditions

-4. Bullying
+5. Bullying